What is a suspicious transaction report?

 - Money laundering (ML) and terrorist financing (TF) indicators (ML/TF indicators)

-This document serves to answer the following questions:
+This guidance document answers the following questions:

 - detect trends and patterns related to ML/TF risks;